Wake Tech News

 Partnership Helps Underemployed Women Build New Careers

 RALEIGH, N.C.
-(November 14, 2024) – Wake Tech is teaming up with local nonprofit Hope Renovations to help women who are unemployed or underemployed build careers in the construction trades.
+(November 14, 2024) – Wake Tech is teaming up with local nonprofit Hope Renovations to help women and gender expansive individuals who are unemployed or underemployed build careers in the construction trades.

 Hope Renovations offers a pre-apprenticeship program that prepares women with the core skills they need to confidently enter the construction workforce.
 Wake Tech is partnering with the nonprofit on a five-week course that teaches students hands-on construction skills, including safety, hand and power tools, construction drawings, materials handling and basic carpentry.